jez500/content-crawler/README.md

 ## Building

 Run `npm run build` to build the site.
-This includes all the node packages in a single file at `public/bundle.js`
+This includes all the node packages in a single file at `public/bundle.js`.
+You must build the site as part of install.

 ## Testing